aviharos/oee/README.md

     docker logs <container name>

-In the default MOMAMS setup, the container name is `r4t-oee`.
+In the default MOMAMS setup, the container name is `momams-oee`.

 ## Limitations